drawm/contemplating/README.md

 ```

 ## Why
-Templating libraries have never been bigger, not only they are often fully featured language, they also have framework built on top of them (often called static site generator).
+Templating libraries have never been bigger, not only they are often fully featured language, but they also have a framework built on top of them (aka static site generator).

-Howere they rely on another language and frameworks for data & execution.
+However, they rely on other languages and frameworks for data & execution.

-It might be JS fatigue speaking, but this seems wastevul.
+It might be JS fatigue speaking, but this seems wasteful.
-I believe we spend too much time to learn, maintain and workaround what seems like yet another language & framework.
+I believe we spend too much time learning, maintaining, and working around another layer of programming language & framework.

 **What if we didn't need a second language for templating?**